joseph-cross-mburu/phase-3-project/README.md

 3. Install dependencies using the pip install command(pip install tabulate ).

-4. Start the React app with the following command 'npm start'.

-5. The tasks information will be displayed in the web page including title, description, priority, and the due date.
+4. The tasks information will be displayed in the web page including title, description, priority, and the due date.

 ## Technologies used

-Python 3.8
+Python 3.10
 SQLite
-pipenv (for dependency management) tabulate (for displaying tables in CLI) colorama (provides colored ouputs)
+pipenv (for dependency management) tabulate (for displaying tables in CLI) colorama (provides colored outputs)

 ## Functionality